BharatDedhia/torch-image-tagging/README.md

 | 4.     | Preeti Shah     | preeti.shah@somaiya.edu     | https://github.com/PreetiShah09 |
 | 5.     | Siddhant Chopda | siddhant.chopda@somaiya.edu | https://github.com/siddhant7890 |
 | 6.     | Riddhi Gandhi   | riddhi.ng@somaiya.edu       | http://github.com/Riddhi-Gandhi |

+## Conclusion:

+In a nutshell, this internship has been an excellent and rewarding experience.
+We can conclude that there has been a lot that we’ve learnt from our work here.
+Two skills that we developed during the course of this internship are managing time efficiently and secondly working together in a group environment.
+We were able to build a good connection with each other and we have a much better understanding in regards to deep learning and more specifically object detection.
+Moreover, we would like to thank our mentors <b>Hetul Mehta, Burhan Plumber, Irfan Siddavatam sir and Ashwini Dalvi Ma’am</b>; they left no stone unturned in guiding us to the best of their knowledge.
+Overall, our internship has been a success and being a part of such a great organization speaks for itself, we couldn't be more thankful.